isamabdullah88/SmileDetection/README.md

 - Post-process the per frame results by applying a windowing filter to make the results more consistent.
 ### Results
 - Gives a reasonable accuracy for smile detection.

+### Improvement
+The accuracy can be significantly improved by using a classification model which is trained on images of faces representing smile/non-smile labels.
+But it might be computationally intensive as well.

 ### Scaling
 -  For scaling it to multiple cameras, the process has to be parallelized.